Virginia Tech Life Science Seminars

 Advances in preclinical support of vaccine development

 Nov 4 at 12:00pm in the Fralin Hall Auditorium

 Jian Liu, Johns Hopkins University School of Medicine

 Membrane compression by synaptic vesicle exocytosis triggers ultrafast endocytosis

 Nov 18 at 12:00pm in the Fralin Hall Auditorium

 What’s up with flying snakes?

 In order to nominate a speaker please fill out the form found here.
 Please note that only VT faculty are allowed to nominate and host VTLSS speakers.
 The VTLSS faculty committee will review the nomination and email the faculty member with permission to extend a formal invitation to the nominated speaker.
 Faculty are allowed to submit multiple nominations, but each faculty member is only allowed to invite and host one speaker per semester.

-If you have any questions, please do not hesitate to contact Angela Worrell.
+If you have any questions, please do not hesitate to contact Krystal Turner.

 The VTLSS faculty committee consists of: